zalando-incubator/es-operator/README.md

 This assumes that the `elasticsearch-endpoint` is exposed via a service running in the `default` namespace.
 This uses the kube-apiserver proxy functionality to proxy requests to the Elasticsearch cluster.

+## Other alternatives

+We are not the only ones providing an Elasticsearch operator for Kubernetes.
+Here are some alternatives you might want to look at.

+* [upmc-enterprises/elasticsearch-operator](https://github.com/upmc-enterprises/elasticsearch-operator) - offers a higher level abstraction of the custom resource definition of an Elasticsearch cluster, snapshotting support, but to our knowledge no scaling support and no draining of nodes.
+* [jetstack/navigator](https://github.com/jetstack/navigator) - operator that can handle both Cassandra and Elasticsearch clusters, but doesn't offer auto-scaling or draining of nodes.